Kyiv Says Eastern Front deteriorated As Russia Claims Village - UrduPoint

 Kyiv Says Eastern Front 'deteriorated' As Russia Claims Village

+Ukraine's commander-in-chief, Oleksandr Syrsky said Saturday the situation on the eastern front had worsened significantly as Russia claimed the capture of a village near the occupied industrial town of Avdiivka

-Kyiv, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2024) Ukraine's commander-in-chief Oleksandr Syrsky said Saturday the situation on the eastern front had worsened significantly and Russia claimed the capture of a village near the occupied industrial town of Avdiivka.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2024) Ukraine's commander-in-chief, Oleksandr Syrsky said Saturday the situation on the eastern front had worsened significantly as Russia claimed the capture of a village near the occupied industrial town of Avdiivka.

 "The situation on the eastern front has deteriorated significantly in recent days," said Syrsky, who took over as commander-in-chief in February after Ukrainian President Volodymyr Zelensky fired his popular predecessor, Valery Zaluzhny.